Orange-OpenSource/a11y-guidelines/mobile_EN/inputs/md/dev-ios.md

 ### Description
 On iOS, it is possible to check the accessibility options state.
 Is VoiceOver activated?
 Is the audio-mono mode activated?
 Several methods can help you to check with that.
 They are part of the `UIKit` framework.
 </br>The most useful method is **UIAccessibilityIsVoiceOverRunning** which allows to know whether VoiceOver is activated.
-</br></br>Many other methods are available in the links hereafter and some of them are deeply explained in a [WWDC video](./dev-ios-wwdc-18230.html).
+</br></br>Many other methods are available in the links hereafter and some of them are deeply explained in a WWDC 2018 video *(Deliver en exceptional accessibility experience)* whose content is perfectly detailed in the [iOS WWDC section](./dev-ios-wwdc-18230.html) of this site.
 ### Exemple
 <pre><code class="objective-c">
     BOOL isVoiveOverRunning = (UIAccessibilityIsVoiceOverRunning() ?
 1 : 0);